Hiking in Taipei: Xindian District, Shitoushan (Lion’s Head Mountain)

-Xindian District is on the southern edge of Taipei (officially, it’s in neighbouring New Taipei City), where the Xindian River wends its way down from the Central Mountains; in the vicinity of Xindian Station there’s a dammed section of the river known as Bitan (碧潭, Jade Lake or Emerald Lake) due to the green hue of its waters.
+Xindian District is on the southern edge of Taipei (officially, it’s in neighbouring New Taipei City), where the Xindian River wends its way down from the Central Mountains; in the vicinity of Xindian Station there’s a dammed section of the river known as Bitan (碧潭, Emerald Lake) due to the green hue of its waters.

 A pedestrian footbridge crosses the river, cafes and restaurants line it, and paddle boats are available to rent; it’s a popular spot for locals looking to chill, and while it’s hardly one of the must-sees for those on short visits to Taipei, it’s a good option if you’re in town for a week or more and looking for something to do in addition to all the obvious stuff.

 I have to say though, for me personally I don’t think Bitan alone is worth the trip out to Xindian; but combine it with a quick hike in the nearby mountains, and you’ve got the makings of a nice little day trip.
 There are multiple hiking trails in the area, but Lion’s Head Mountain (獅頭山, Shitoushan) is the closest to Xindian Station (read: no bus or taxi required); it’s a short hike but unless it’s winter you’ll definitely work up a sweat to earn the views.

 Shitoushan is around 200m high, steep, and it takes about 40 minutes to reach the top.
 There are various trailheads by which you can access the mountain; the one nearest the station is just a few minutes away, but it’s hidden away on the east side of Zhongxing Road (中興路, Zhongxing Lu) between these houses:

 If you miss that, or aren’t sure, it’s easier to walk 10 minutes north from the station to the trailhead up the steps next to this bus stop: